Top 10 Things to do in Panama City, Panama

 Christo Negro

 Also in Portobelo is the “Black Jesus” (Christo Negro).
-It is a wooden statue of Jesus Christ that was found on the town’s harbor.
+It is a wooden statue of Jesus Christ that was found in the town’s harbor.
 It is now located in Iglesia de San Felipe, a Roman Catholic church located in Portobelo.

 The statue is life-sized and adorned with a robe changed twice a year, during the Festival of the Black Christ and during Holy Week.